1909 Dime Value Checker: Errors List, “D”, “O”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Market activity for this variety tends to show concentrated bursts of interest, reflecting how rarely high-grade examples come to market.
+Market activity shows concentrated bursts of interest, reflecting how rarely top-grade pieces come available.

 Market activity: 1909-S Dime